Geometric insights into robust portfolio construction

-We can contrast Equation (\ref{eq:mvp}) with Equation (\ref{eq:minriskgear5}); and then set $g_0=1$ to find that $\ve \theta^*_6 = \ve \theta_0$ for the risk minimisation.
-We see that with $g_0=1$ we have recovered the Global Minimum Variance (GMV) portfolio $\ve \theta_0$; as in Equation (\ref{eq:mvgearing6}) when we let the risk aversion become sufficiently large.
+We can contrast Eqn.(\ref{eq:mvp}) with Eqn.(\ref{eq:minriskgear5}); and set $g_0=1$ to find that $\ve \theta^*_6 = \ve \theta_0$ for the risk minimisation.
+We see that with $g_0=1$ we have recovered the Global Minimum Variance (GMV) portfolio $\ve \theta_0$; as in Eqn.(\ref{eq:mvgearing6}) when we let the risk aversion become sufficiently large.
 Both portfolio optimisations have the same minimum variance portfolio, as expected following from a two fund separation, and the minimum variance portfolio are combined with a risky portfolio.
 This is contrasted with the unconstrained optimisations given in Table (\ref{tab:unconstrainedMV}) which are all leveraged versions of the optimal risky portfolio $\ve \theta_{\alpha}$.

-Finally, we have that from Equation (\ref{eq:mvp}) that the optimal portfolio is not generally aligned with $\ve \theta_{\alpha}$ and hence we cannot explain the lower bound deviation from alignment with $\ve \alpha$ being due to the condition number.
+Finally, we have that from Eqn.(\ref{eq:mvp}) that the optimal portfolio is not generally aligned with $\ve \theta_{\alpha}$ and hence we cannot explain the lower bound deviation from alignment with $\ve \alpha$ being due to the condition number.
 However, we can show that there is a weakened condition number lower bound.
-Equation (\ref{eq:mv4}) can be written in the form of $\Sigma^{-1} \vec w$
+Eqn.(\ref{eq:mv4}) can be written in the form of $\Sigma^{-1} \vec w$

 where $\vec w$ is the same dimension as $\ve \alpha$.
-By Theorem \ref{thm:bah}, as for the risk minimisation with a gearing constraint in Equation (\ref{eq:minriskgear5}), we again know that the angle between this portfolio and the alpha portfolio has a lower bound dependent on the condition number of the estimated covariance matrix.
-It is still advantageous to tilt the gearing constrained optimal risky portfolio within the overall optimal portfolio towards alpha by improving the conditioning of the covariance matrix, while maintaining the constraint.
-However, in this instance the gearing can saturate any information advantage as the gearing can drag the portfolio away from the direction of alpha towards the global minimum variance portfolio, even if in the risky portfolio, the angle can be reduced by improving the conditioning.
+By Theorem \ref{thm:bah}, as for the risk minimisation with a gearing constraint in Eqn.(\ref{eq:minriskgear5}), we again know that the angle between this portfolio and the $\ve \alpha$ portfolio has a upper bound dependent on the condition number of the estimated covariance matrix.
+It is still advantageous to tilt the gearing constrained optimal risky portfolio within the overall optimal portfolio towards $\ve \alpha$ by improving the conditioning of the covariance matrix, while maintaining the constraint.
+However, in this instance the gearing can saturate any information advantage as the gearing can drag the portfolio away from the direction of $\ve \alpha$ towards the global minimum variance portfolio, even if in the risky portfolio, the angle can be reduced by improving the conditioning.